bateskevin/PSAtlas/docs/Students.md

 ## That's it

-That it folks!
+That's it folks!
 You can now use PWSHSchool!
 Have fun learning!